Inner Product in Highest-Weight Representation: Introduction

-In \cite{Sh06}, we give another form of the factors in the square bracket of the formula (\ref{kwef}) for certain weights, which bypass the above computation difficulties.
-In this paper, we would focus on the calculation of the inner product (\ref{inpro}).
-Our motivation is that a more thorough understanding of the construction of solutions to the \textbf{KW} equations might lead to progress.
-In Section 2, we propose an algorithm for calculating the inner product $W_w$ efficiently based on the characteristics of Lie algebras.
-It is a recursion process and based on Theorem \ref{ite}, which greatly reduce the computation works.
-This algorithm can be used to calculate inner product of any irreducible finite-dimensional representations of classical groups besides of the fundamental representations appeared in the \textbf{KW} equations.
-In Section 3, we calculate the norms of a special kind of states as applications of the proposed algorithm.
+In Section 4, we introduce applications of the algorithm.
+We discuss the unitarity of the highest-weight representations and propose one conjecture.
+We calculate the norms of a special kind of states.
 And we also determine the inner product of states in the minuscule representations.
+Finally, the application to the solution of \textbf{KW} equations is pointed out.
 In the appendix, we give an example to illustrate the proposed algorithm in detail.
-By using the proposed algorithm, the inner product of a state can be recorded in less than one page, which would be taken twenty-five pages to record the calculation process by commutating the operators directly.
+By using the proposed algorithm, the inner product of a state can be recorded in less than one page.
+In contrast, without the algorithm, it would take twenty-five pages to record the calculation process.